KSNV: 1970s license challenge

-On September 1, 1971, a group of 18 Las Vegas professionals known as the Las Vegas Valley Broadcasting Company and headed by attorney James E. Rogers filed an application to establish a station on channel 3 in Las Vegas, conflicting with the renewal of KORK-TV's broadcast license.
+On September 1, 1971, a group of 18 Las Vegas professionals known as the Las Vegas Valley Broadcasting Company and headed by attorney James E. Rogers filed an application to build a new station on channel 3 in Las Vegas, conflicting with the renewal of KORK-TV's broadcast license.
 Two months later, KORK-TV responded with a full-page newspaper advertisement that compared Valley Broadcasting to the claim jumpers of the Old West, touted the station's advancements in technology, and declared, "We have too many years of painfully-gained experience, too much thought, planning and money invested, and too much consideration for the best interests of the viewing public to give up without a fight which we are confident we will win."
-The Las Vegas Valley Broadcasting Company application followed a court ruling that threw out an FCC policy statement favorable to incumbent broadcasters at license renewal time and was one of the first challenger bids received by the commission in the wake of the court's action.
+The Rogers group's application followed a court ruling that threw out an FCC policy statement favorable to incumbent broadcasters at license renewal time.
+Its attempt to replace KORK-TV on channel 3 was one of the first challenger bids received by the commission in the wake of the court's action.

-In the face of the license challenge, the two firms initially reached a deal to merge their television interests, pending FCC approval.
+In the face of the license challenge, Donrey and Valley Broadcasting initially reached a deal to merge their television interests, pending FCC approval.
 By that time, the FCC was investigating Donrey and its stations for a practice called "clipping", a practice whereby the station aired local commercials over network commercials or other material while continuing to charge the network for the air time.
 This was not the only complaint about Donrey's operation of KORK-TV; William Hernstadt, the president of competitor KVVU-TV, charged that the Review-Journal gave preferential treatment in news articles, magazine covers, and TV listings to channel 3.
 In June 1972, the FCC sent the two applications to comparative hearing.
 For Donrey, the clipping investigation proved immediately costly.
-The commission held up a proposed purchase of KVOA in Tucson, Arizona, over the matter, and the seller of KVOA instead reached a deal with another group shortly after the hearing designation for KORK-TV.
+The FCC held up Donrey's proposal to buy KVOA in Tucson, Arizona, from Pulitzer Publishing Company over the matter; Pulitzer instead reached a deal with another group shortly after KORK-TV's license was designated for hearing.